labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 ```
 call rotateEncKeys(0,'');
 ```
 This command will increment all encrypted table Key ID's by one and will output the log to your instance's default [datadir](https://mariadb.com/kb/en/library/server-system-variables/#datadir).
-The default datadir for Ubuntu is **"/var/lib/mysql"**.
+The default datadir for Ubuntu is **__"/var/lib/mysql"__**.
 If the incremented Key ID doesn't exist, the table will rollover to Key ID 1.

 #### Example 2 - Changing All Tables to Encryption Key ID 2 and Specifying Log Location
 ```
 call rotateEncKeys(2,'/tmp/');
 ```
-This command will rotate all encrypted tables to encryption key id 1 and will output the log to /tmp/
+This command will rotate all encrypted tables to encryption Key ID 1 and will output the log to /tmp/